absolute-vijju/DragAndDrop-Android/README.md

 # DragAndDrop-Android
 - You can drag vegetable into bowl and remove it from the bowl.
-- This example uses onLongClickLisener & onsetOnDragListener to achive this task.
+- This example uses onLongClickLisener & onDragListener to achive this task.

 #### Give ⭐ if you find helpful. ✌